katur/eegi/sql_queries.md

 ```

-## To make ENH secondary size estimates
+## To estimate size of ENH secondary

-These queries are both just a way to get a very general sense of the size of
+These queries get a very general sense of the size of the enhancer secondary.
-the enhancer secondary.
-The number is not exact, for several reasons:
+The numbers are inexact, for several reasons:

 - The sum may be inflated due to overlap between the two queries (some images
   may be scored as both weak and medium, or weak and strong)